ArberHyseni/Java-Banking-System/README.md

 ![withdraw](https://user-images.githubusercontent.com/57264395/113341385-64453280-932d-11eb-936c-8aafc7a69d08.JPG)

-Also an example of the observablearraylist in action when pressing show transactions
+Also an example of the observablearraylist in action when pressing the show transactions button

 ![showtransaction](https://user-images.githubusercontent.com/57264395/113341470-7c1cb680-932d-11eb-87d8-203ac872703a.JPG)